Winston-Lin/dziganto.github.io/_posts/2018-1-23-Simulated-Datasets-for-Faster-ML-Understanding.md

 **Missing Values:** Yes
 **Nonsensical Data Types:** Yes

-Furthermore, the dataset is designed in such a way that relying on intuition alone will lead the data science practitioner astray.
+Furthermore, the dataset is designed in such a way that relying on intuition alone will lead you astray if you rely on gut feel alone.

 ### Problem Description
 InstaFace (IF) is a cutting edge startup specializing in facial recognition.
 As a hot tech startup, IF is constantly on the lookout for identifying and hiring the best talent.
 Because they are the best at what they do, their applicant pool is massive and growing.
-In fact, the number of applicants has grown so large and so fast that Human Resources just can't keep up, so they need your help to create an automated way to identify the most promising candidates.
+In fact, the number of applicants has grown so large and so fast that Human Resources just can't keep up.
+So they need your help to create an automated way to identify the most promising candidates.
 In particular, they asked that you create a model that can take a number of predefined inputs and output a probability that a particular candidate will be hired.
-The good news is IF has hired scores of data scientists, so the dataset is relatively rich.
-One thing to note is that IF has automated some of their information collecting processes but also relies on human data entry for the remainder.
-The latter has been a source of error in the past.
+The good news is IF has hired scores of data scientists in the past, so the dataset is relatively rich.

 ### Features
 Below I describe the various features, whether that feature has any importance on the target variable, and if so the likelihood of someone being hired for a specific value of that feature